oracle-livelabs/database/23cfree/js-generic-functions/functions.md

 2. Create call specification for `helper_module_inline`

-    You can see from the output above that both functions in the module are exported (line 32).
+    You can see from the output above that both functions in the module are exported (line 35).
 This allows us to create call specifications.
 Before you go ahead and create one you need to decide whether you need a PL/SQL function or procedure.
 In the above case both JavaScript functions return data:

     - `string2obj(string)` returns a JavaScript object
     - `object2String(object)` returns a string

-    A PL/SQL function is the best fit.
+    A PL/SQL function is the best fit (PL/SQL procedures don't provide an option to return a value).
 You can either create stand-alone functions like you did in lab 1, or as demonstrated in this case you can group the functions in a PL/SQL package.
 Using the syntax diagrams from task 1 you can create the call specification as follows:

     ```sql
     <copy>